staD020/png2prg/readme.md

  - Added -mode petscii.
  - Added -mode ecm.
  - Added -no-pack-empty to skip packing empty chars to filled chars to re-use for different colors.
-Only for multicolor/mixed and ecm charsets.
+Only for mixed and ecm charsets.
- - Added -force-pack-empty for singlecolor charset, may save a char, but usually pack-ratio is worse due to increased d800 color usage.
+ - Added -force-pack-empty for singlecolor and multicolor charset, may save a char, but usually pack-ratio is worse due to increased d800 color usage.
  - Improved auto-detection of graphics modes, including various charset modes.
  - Added sid support to charset displayers.
  - Added fullscreen fade in/out to charset displayers.